apache/flink/docs/content/docs/dev/table/data_stream_api.md

 The DataStream API uses instances of `org.apache.flink.api.common.typeinfo.TypeInformation` to describe the record type that travels in the stream.
 In particular, it defines how to serialize and deserialize records from one DataStream operator to the other.
-It also helps in serializing state into savepoint and checkpoints.
+It also helps in serializing state into savepoints and checkpoints.

 The Table API uses custom data structures to represent records internally and exposes `org.apache.flink.table.types.DataType`